 Stress and the Post-Covid EconomyNon-textual Forms: Web Publications and Websites

 A Sea Shanty Ode to EC1006Non-textual Forms: Performances

 Performance pay and low-grade stress: An experimental studyWORK: A Journal of Prevention, Assessment & Rehabilitation, vol. 67, no. 2, pp. 449-457Contributions to Journals: Articles

-Educational mismatch in developing countries: A review of the existing evidenceThe Economics of Education.
+Educational mismatch in developing countries: A review of the existing evidenceThe Economics of Education: A Comprehensive Overview.
 Bradley, S., Green, C. (eds.).
 2 edition.
 Academic Press, pp. 269-289, 21 pagesChapters in Books, Reports and Conference Proceedings: Chapters

 Performance-Related Pay: The Good, The Bad and the Ugly?Non-textual Forms: Web Publications and Websites